amol1027/InventoryManager/README.md

 ### Search & Navigation
 - **Real-time Search**: Instant search across product names, categories, and descriptions
 - **Category Filtering**: Filter products by category
-- **Intuitive Navigation**: Drawer-based navigation for easy access
+- **Intuitive Navigation**: Drawer-based navigation for easy access to all features
 - **Quick Actions**: Fast access to add new items and view details
+- **Professional Drawer Menu**: Slide-out navigation with Home, Theme, Categories, About, and Exit options

 ## 🎨 UI/UX Features